Nonprofit FAQ

 Q. What are the prizes and how does my organization enter to win them?

 Prizes are given in various categories and designed to encourage organizations to utilize available tools and training, promote their WyoGives campaign, and engage with donors.
 Once finalized, prizes will be added to the WyoGives website.
+Organizations that win a prize will receive the funds via a check from the Wyoming Nonprofit Network approximately three to four weeks following the giving day.

 Q. Is there an incentive pool or match this year?

 Any incentive pools or matches administered by the Wyoming Nonprofit Network will be posted on the website when finalized.
 The donor sets all incentive pool and match criteria, not us.
 Participation in WyoGives does not mean your organization will qualify for any incentive pools or matches.
+If you are a participating organization, you can find information on any incentive pools or matches administered by the Wyoming Nonprofit Network in WyoGives Connect.

 Participating organizations are encouraged to recruit a matching sponsor for their campaign.
 See the Matches & Challenges Training Video on this page.